lionelchg/Markdown2LaTeX/README.md

 ## How does it work?

 `md2latex` uses regex to parse the markdown file and convert the entries to LaTeX.
+An initial template is given to the python script (`template.tex` in `md2latex/`).
 As of now the following conversions are made:

 - `$$..$$` and related to `equation`, `align` environments
 - Lists in `1.
 2. 3.` are converted to `enumerate` environment, `- - -` in `itemize` environment